jajja/jorm/README.md

 ## Database engines

 jORM has been tested on Postgres, MySQL and MSSQL.
-If you have a license to a dababase engine and would like to contribute, please feel free to contact the authors.
+If you have a license to a database engine and would like to contribute, please feel free to contact the authors.

 ### Is jORM database agnostic?